azemitis/image-generator/README.md

 ![Screenshot](images/screenshot.jpg)

-This repository contains Image Generator application which generates a 5 x 2 image collage.
-The application follows PHP OOP principles and utilizes the Twig templating engine which uses Tailwind.
+This repository contains the Image Generator application, which generates a 5 x 2 image collage.
+The application follows PHP OOP principles and utilizes the Twig templating engine, with Tailwind CSS for styling.

-The application runs in PHP 7.4.
-It converts images to a predefined size and makes them transparent.
-Due to heavy image processing use of Cache is recommended.
+The application requires PHP 7.4 and performs image processing tasks such as converting images to a predefined size and making them transparent.
+Due to the intensive image processing, it is advised to use caching for better performance.

 Installation: